 This is an important factor in deciding whether to go for an inflatable or hard paddle board.
 Think about how much storage space you have at home – is there somewhere you can set up some racks for storing a hard SUP?
 Or do you need a board you can deflate and shove anywhere?
 It’s also worth keep in mind that paddle boards are pretty large lengthways, so make sure you’ll have enough space to manoeuvre it if you’re going for a hard board.

 Inflatable SUPs have become extremely popular in recent years, and they’re especially great for those who are just starting out or for families.

 Hard SUPs are ideal for those more focused on performance and will feel more comfortable for anyone with a surfing background, who might be more used to fibreglass boards.

-Now that you've had a chance to look at the pros and cons for both board type it's important to assess the volume of each board.
-This is a key factor as it will determine how stable you are.
-Essentially, the more volume the stand-up paddle board has, the easier and more comfortable it's going to be to stand on.
+Now that you've had a chance to look at the pros and cons for both board type, it's important to assess the volume of each board, which is what determines how stable a board is.
+Essentially, the more volume the stand-up paddle board has, the less wobbly it is, hence the easier and more comfortable it will be to stand on.

 |SIZE||STAND-UP PADDLE BOARD LITRES|

 The most versatile of SUP designs, the all-round board is made for those who want to try a little bit of everything – from cruising on flat water, to attempting to ride a wave.
 If you're a beginner, this is a great board to start with and develop your skills further.